logicalperson0/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7. The file 7-print fun that prints last digit of a number

 8. The file 8-24_hours prints every min of the day of Jack bauer

+9. The file 9-times_table is a function that prints the 9 times table, starting with 0